kevinbrandon/imgui/docs/FAQ.md

 **Note:** If you are using a touch device, you may find use for an early call to `UpdateHoveredWindowAndCaptureFlags()` to correctly dispatch your initial touch.
 We will work on better out-of-the-box touch support in the future.

 **Note:** Text input widget releases focus on the "KeyDown" event of the Return key, so the subsequent "KeyUp" event that your application receive will typically have `io.WantCaptureKeyboard == false`.
 Depending on your application logic it may or not be inconvenient to receive that KeyUp event.
-You might want to track which key-downs were targeted for Dear ImGui, e.g. with an array of bool, and filter out the corresponding key-ups.)
+You might want to target which key-downs were targeted for Dear ImGui, e.g. with an array of bool, and filter out the corresponding key-ups.)

 ##### [Return to Index](#index)